-If you aren’t part of a winning team — then you are working too hard.
+If you aren’t part of a winning team, you are working too hard.

 RULE #12: LABOR IS CAPITAL

-Investing in the ongoing development and training of your team is one of the best investments you can make.
+Investing in your team’s ongoing development and training is one of the best investments you can make.
 If someone makes $50,000 a year and can generate $500,000 in value for you, why not take this person and increase their skill, ability, talent, attitude, and education, so that they can add a million dollars in value?

 A $50,000 investment that brings a $1 million return is a very, very valuable asset.